 The centrepiece is a giant ‘cloak’ made by Janet Pōtiki, Patricia Grace, Robyn Kahukiwa, and Kōhai Grace.
 Named Taranga, after Māui-Pōtiki's mother, it's made from mussel shells, feathers, flax, and toitoi.
 Curving around a central pillar in the Gallery, it is conceived as a poutokomanawa—an ancestral image forming a meeting house's central support pole.
 Images of it feature prominently in media coverage.

-‘The exhibition is called Karanga Karanga because like the karanga—the first call, made by women to visitors to a marae it is, we believe the first time Māori women have invited the public to an exhibition of their work…’ Janet Pōtiki told The Dominion in 1986.
+‘The exhibition is called Karanga Karanga because like the karanga—the first call, made by women to visitors to a marae—it is, we believe, the first time Māori women have invited the public to an exhibition of their work’, Janet Pōtiki tells the Dominion.